antonhi/ciobrain-api/README.md

 		- ![post requests](https://i.imgur.com/PmaW7wf.png)
 	- For GET requests, no request body is needed.
 	- More information for how api endpoints can be called can be found in [index.js](./index.js).

+## Changing Excel Files

+1. Acquire the datasets for application, data and infrastructure.
+2. Rename the excel files according to the corresponding file name:
+	- Application.xlsx
+	- Data.xlsx
+	- Infrastructure.xlsx
+4. Replace the respective files under the `./src/data/` folder